sinjoysaha/sales-analysis/README.md

 * Task 1: Merge 12 months of sales data into a single CSV file
 * Task 2: Create new 'Month' column from 'Order Date' column
 * Task 3: Add a Sales column
+* Task 4: Add a City column

 ### Questions

 * Question 1: What was the best month for sales?
 How much was earned that month?
+* Question 2: What city has the highest sales?
+* Question 3: What time should we display advertisements to maximize likehood of customers buying products?
+* Question 4: What products are most often sold together?
+* Question 5: What product sold the most> Why do you think it sold the most?

 ### Built With